 Pressure Sore Prevention:

-It's a good thing we toss and turn in bed.
-That movement continually redistributes the pressure between our body and the mattress.
+It's a good thing that we toss and turn in bed.
+Movement continually redistributes the pressure between our body and the mattress.
 If illness or injury prevents this movement, pressure builds up on specific areas of the body.
 This can cause skin and other tissues to die, creating a bedsore or pressure sore.
 A few simple steps, however, can help prevent these painful, dangerous, and costly sores; reports the November 2006 issue of the "Harvard Health Letter."

 In 2006, Medicare in the US, logged nearly 323 000 cases of pressure sores as secondary diagnoses.
 The average cost of treating these pressure sores was $ 40,381.

 Bed sores, pressure sores and decubitus ulcers are painful, debilitating and unnecessary.
 Use this guide to learn about bed sores and their prevention.
 Bed sores can develop very quickly and may progress into a Stage 4 pressure ulcer; like the one shown below.
 Preventing this from happening should be of primary concern for all caregivers.
 These products are ideal for improving the comfort level of patients who have had a hip or knee replacement.